-(2) Routinely be present at the work site for the majority of the time the child is in care;
+(2) Routinely be present at the work site for most of the time the child is in care;

-(3) Be physically accessible to the child, although a parent may be away from the building for a limited period for lunch, a business meeting, doctor appointment, or to attend training; and
+(3) Be physically accessible to the child, although the parent may be away from the building for a limited period of time, such as for lunch or to attenda business meeting, a medical appointment, or training related to work; and

-(4) A parent may not be away from the building for more than four hours in a day or for more than ten hours in a week.
+(4) Not be away from the building for more than four hours in a day or for more than ten hours in a week.

 §745.464.
 What are my responsibilities regarding criminal background check requirements?

-In addition to meeting the requirements in Subchapter F of this chapter (relating to Background Checks), you must ensure all information related to background checks is kept confidential as required by the Human Resources Code §40.005(d) and (e).
+In addition to meeting the requirements in Subchapter F of this chapter (relating to Background Checks), you must ensure all information related to background checks is kept confidential as required by Texas Human Resources Code §40.005(d) and (e) and Texas Government Code §411.084 and §411.085.

 §745.467.
 What are my responsibilities regarding the report of abuse, neglect, or exploitation?

-In addition to reporting serious incidents, you must inform your employees of the duty to report suspected abuse, neglect, or exploitation as required by the Texas Family Code, §261.401.
+In addition to reporting serious incidents, you must inform your employees of the duty to report suspected abuse, neglect, or exploitation to the Texas Department of Family and Protective Services as required by the Texas Family Code, §261.101, and Texas Human Resources Code, §42.063(c).

 TITLE 26 HEALTH AND HUMAN SERVICES